arnavpreetshergill/cryptonite_taskphase_arnavpreet/Linux Luminarium/Practicing Piping.md

 pwn
 ```
 # Grepping live output
-####c | (pipe operator) can be used to directly pipe output from one program on the left to the input of the program on the right. pipe the output from /challenge/run into grep pwn
+#### | (pipe operator) can be used to directly pipe output from one program on the left to the input of the program on the right.
+ONLY WORKS FOR STDOUT. pipe the output from /challenge/run into grep pwn
 ## Solution:
 ```
 /hacker@piping~grepping-live-output:~$ /challenge/run | grep pwn